What is a healthy diet?

-However, even though we’ve included a lot of information about following a healthy lifestyle, it’s important not to feel guilty if you don’t stick to it all the time – especially while you’re coping with the other physical and emotional effects of breast cancer and its treatment.
-It’s just about getting the balance right.
+However, it’s important not to feel guilty if you don’t stick to a healthy diet all the time – especially while you’re coping with the other physical and emotional effects of breast cancer and its treatment.

 To eat healthily during and after breast cancer treatment, try to eat a variety of foods from each of the four main food groups every day:

-- eat foods that are high in sugar less often and in small amounts
+- Limit foods that are high in sugar (see below)

 - Choose unsaturated oils and spreads and use in small amounts

 - Avoid eating foods that are high in salt or fat too often